Meet our Team

 My work is to help local parents of children with additional needs, I’ve been doing this since 2012.
 We do this in 1-1 sessions or group sessions to share information, ideas and experiences and get connected and help each other.
 We also create workshops in response to what local parents would like.
 Some examples of these are a mindfulness group and yoga session – both helping parents to de-stress.
 Another part of my work is working with local Chinese families; we have a Chinese support group, where we help families access the local, regional and national services and organise workshops to be translated into Mandarin to better support their families needs.

-I help to keep Key House clean and tidy, so everyone who uses the building can enjoy the space.
+I help to keep Skills for People offices clean and tidy, so everyone who uses the building can enjoy the space.

 I have been working with people since 1987 – with older people, people with mental health problems and with disabled people.
 I help Skills for People to run smoothly and support students on placement here.
 I hope that all of my work has helped people to take control of their lives in meaningful ways.
 Skills for People is a great place to continue that work.
 I have worked at Skills for People since August 2012.